 Stay social, stay safe

 Social media can keep us connected.
 And it can connect you to nefarious characters.
-As you post, chat, like and follow, just stay aware and cautious.
+As you post, chat, like and follow, just stay aware of social media safety tips and be cautious.
 Learning how to stay safe on social media can improve your experience.

 Also consider this Golden Rule of social media: Post about others as you would have them post about you.
 This is less about security and more about remembering that we are all people, even online, and what you post has an impact.